Cruise missile: Long-range subsonic

-The United States, Russia, North Korea, India, Iran, South Korea, Israel, France, China and Pakistan have developed several long-range subsonic cruise missiles.
+China, France, India, Iran, Israel, Japan, North Korea, Russia, South Korea, Ukraine, and the United States have developed several long-range subsonic cruise missiles.
 These missiles have a range of over 1000 km and fly at about 800 km/h.
 They typically have a launch weight of about 1500 kg and can carry either a conventional or a nuclear warhead.
 Earlier versions of these missiles used inertial navigation; later versions use much more accurate TERCOM and DSMAC systems.
 Most recent versions can use satellite navigation.